 Oversampling is processing audio at a higher multiple of the sample rate than you are working at: The higher, the more accurate.

-In this post, we’ll quickly review how oversampling works, as well as why and when it can be a great option to reduce distortion and subtly increase the clarity of your signal.
+In this post, we’ll quickly review when to use oversampling, how to use it, and why it can be a great option to reduce distortion and subtly increase the clarity of your signal.

 WHAT IS OVERSAMPLING?